Money Management

 If you need assistance with your energy bills, there’s approximately $1.4 billion in government support available across states and territories in Australia.
 Concession card holders, low-income households, and those seeking to enhance energy efficiency may be eligible for substantial rebates.
 Here’s a quick guide on seeking rebates:

-• Inform your energy retailer of any concession cards you might hold, and they can often automatically arrange any rebates you might be entitled to.
+You should also inform your energy retailer of any concession cards you might hold, and they can often automatically arrange any rebates you might be entitled to.
+Examples of state-specific rebates can be found on the government rebates page.
+You can filter according to what kind of concessions or rebates you’re interested in, and easily filter by State.

 Exploring these opportunities is the simplest way to immediately alleviate the burden of energy bills and make the most of the available financial support you may be entitled to.